-- 801.13.
-The "world rule" (see rule 704.5m) applies to a permanent only if other world permanents are within its controller's range of influence. - 801.14.
-The "planeswalker uniqueness rule" (see rule 704.5j) applies to a planeswalker only if other planeswalkers with the same planeswalker type are within its controller's range of influence. - 801.15.
+- 801.12.
+The "world rule" (see rule 704.5m) applies to a permanent only if other world permanents are within its controller's range of influence. - 801.13.
 Replacement and prevention effects watch for a particular event to happen and then completely or partially replace that event.
 The limited range of influence option can cause the modified event to contain instructions that can't be carried out, in which case the player simply ignores the impossible instructions.
-See rule 614, "Replacement Effects," and rule 615, "Prevention Effects." - 801.15a If a replacement effect tries to cause a spell or ability to affect an object or player outside its controller's range of influence, that portion of the event does nothing.
+See rule 614, "Replacement Effects," and rule 615, "Prevention Effects." - 801.13a If a replacement effect tries to cause a spell or ability to affect an object or player outside its controller's range of influence, that portion of the event does nothing.